 In addition to noise and vibrational inputs attributed to this being a bustling commercial, industrial, and military center, the potential areas affected by noise and vibration include expanses of parks, open spaces, and greenways, as well as residential areas.
 These areas are sensitive noise receptors, or areas where human activity may be adversely affected by excess noise inputs.
+It it is anticipated that the construction phase within the Kill van Kull will be seven years in duration.
 These receptors include, but are not limited to schools, churches, cemeteries, homes, golf courses, and parks/playgrounds.
-Sensitive noise receptors are in areas that generally have lower ambient noise levels, which can range anywhere from 40 dBA (quiet suburban area at night) to 70 dBA (Table 5).
+Sensitive noise receptors are in areas that generally have lower ambient noise levels, which can range anywhere from 40 dBA (quiet suburban area at night) to 70 dBA (Table 8).

-Noise Ievel (dBA) Extremes Home Appliances Speech at 3 ft Motor Vehicles at 50 ft Railroad Operations at 100 ft General Type of Community Environment
+Noise level (dBA) Extremes Home Appliances Speech at 3 ft Motor Vehicles at 50 ft Railroad Operations at 100 ft General Type of Community Environment

-120 Jet Aircraft at 500ft. -
+120 Jet Aircraft at 500ft.

-110 Sirens Horns
+110 Sirens Horns -

-100 - Diesel Truck (Not Muffled) Locomotive -
+100 - Diesel Truck (Not Muffled) Locomotive

-90 - 80 - Shop Tools Shout Diesel Truck (Muffleid) Rail Cars -
+80 Shop Tools Shout Diesel Truck (Muffled) Rail Cars

-70 - Blender Loud Voice Automobile at 70 mph at 50 mph Loco Idling Major Metropolis (Daytime)
+70 Blender Loud Voice Automobile at 70 mph at 50 mph Loco Idling Major Metropolis (Daytime)

 60 Dishwasher Normal Voice Automobile at 40 mph Urban (Daytime)

-50 Air Conditioner Normal Voice (Back to Listener) Automobile at 20 mph Suburban (Daytime) Rural
+50 Air Conditioner Normal Voice (Back to Listener) Automobile at 20 mph Suburban (Daytime)

-40 - Refrigerator (Daytime)
+40 - Refrigerator Rural (Daytime)

 30 - -

-20 - -
+20 -

-10 - -
+10 -

 0 Threshold of Hearing -

-Table 6: Common Ambient Noise Levels
+Table 8: Common Ambient Noise Levels